bsdinis/ist-programming-languages/README.md

 `ceval_step` has been extended to handle non-deterministic choice.

 The following properties have been proven.
+(TODO)
     - `ceval_step__ceval`
     - `ceval_step_more`
     - `ceval__ceval_step`